 Completely constrained motion

-When two bodies are constrained so that it allows motion only in one direction without bothering about at what direction the force is applied, it is called completely constrained motion.
+When two bodies are constrained so that they allow motion only in one direction without bothering about at what direction the force is applied, it is called completely constrained motion.

 Partially or Successfully Constrained Motion